 • NatWest 2 years – 3.50%, £1,000 minimum deposit

 Can I transfer my taxable savings to a new cash ISA?

 Aside from the tax relief, one of the great things about cash ISAs is that you can put old money in it.
 If you have an existing savings account, you can transfer cash from this account to a new ISA.
 So it’s a wise move to consolidate all your cash (without going over the cash ISA limit), which could get you 10 times as much interest.
 Remember, you only have until April 5 to make the move!
-You can read more on the ISA guide and our High Point furniture mart companies that will insure your visit.
+You can read more on the ISA guide and our salary insights that will help you be better informed.